dwavesystems/dimod/docs/intro/intro_samplers.rst

 =======================

-dimod includes reference :term:`sampler`\ s and :term:`composite`\ s for processing binary quadratic models (and higher order modeals) and refining sampling, and for testing your code during development.
+dimod includes reference :term:`sampler`\ s and :term:`composite`\ s for processing binary quadratic models (and higher order models) and refining sampling, and for testing your code during development.

 For an introduction to samplers and composites, see :std:doc:`Samplers and Composites <oceandocs:concepts/samplers>`.

-For descriptions of all supported samplers, see :ref:`bqm`.
+For descriptions of all supported samplers, see :ref:`samplers_index`.

 Using Samplers
 ==============

 To find solutions to the small four-node
 `maximum cut <https://en.wikipedia.org/wiki/Maximum_cut>`_
-BQM, shown in the figure below, generated in :ref:`intro_bqm`, you can use one of dimod's reference samplers: its :class:`~dimod.reference.samplers.ExactSolver` test sampler calculates the energy of all possible samples.
+BQM generated in :ref:`intro_bqm`, shown again in the figure below, you can use one of dimod's reference samplers: its :class:`~dimod.reference.samplers.ExactSolver` test sampler, for example, calculates the energy of all possible samples.

 .. figure:: ../_images/four_node_star_graph.png
     :align: center